RAG evaluation: proving your system actually works

 We need to score our system on all of these metrics to get a complete picture.

-Step 1: Build a test pipeline and test questions
+How do you build a test pipeline and test questions?

 To evaluate a system, we first need a system to test.
 We'll build a simple RAG pipeline based on a tiny knowledge base.